bchung9/desktop-portfolio/README.md

 An interactive **desktop-inspired portfolio** built with **HTML, CSS, and JavaScript**, featuring draggable windows, a retro Dino Game, a music player, and a built-in PDF resume viewer.

-This project recreates the feel of a mini operating system directly in the browser 🚀
+This project recreates the feel of a mini operating system directly in the browser.

 ---